Guide to Minimal Use of Neuroleptics: Why and How by Volkmar

 In spite of this research error which burdens the "placebo" group with withdrawal effects, the positive effects are small:

-Reduction of 50% or more of psychotic symptoms are achieved according to Leucht et al 2009 effect of “(overall 41 versus 24% responded under SGA drugs and placebo, respectively) or an NNT of 6” i.e. for a small minority (1 in 6 patients) at the beginning of psychosis.
+Reduction of at least 20–30% of psychotic symptoms are achieved according to Leucht et al 2009 effect of “(overall 41 versus 24% responded under SGA drugs and placebo, respectively) or an NNT of 6” i.e. for a small minority (1 in 6 patients) at the beginning of psychosis.
 Studies cover short-term and mid-term length.
 The Paulsrud committee found the same effects (1 in between 5 and 10 patients).

 Leucht et al 2012 deals with maintenance treatment with neuroleptics.
 The studies range from 7 to 12 months.
 The results for preventing readmission are 1 in 5 patients (NNT = 5) and the conclusions for further research are "focus on outcomes of social participation and clarify the long-term morbidity and mortality."
 "Nothing is known about the effects of antipsychotic drugs compared to placebo after three years "(Leucht et al. 2012, p.
 27).

-Leucht et al 2017 fond (“Sixty Years of Placebo-Controlled Antipsychotic Drug Trials in Acute Schizophrenia”) for acute psychosis that 23% minus 14% placebo I. e.s.
-9% for 50% or more reduction of symptoms PANSS.
+Leucht et al 2017 fond (“Sixty Years of Placebo-Controlled Antipsychotic Drug Trials in Acute Schizophrenia”) "good response" for acute psychosis that 23% minus 14% placebo i.e. 9% for 50% or more reduction of symptoms PANSS.
 This effect is NNT=11.
 For 20% «minimal» symptom reduction the effect is 51% minus 30% placebo that equals 21% I. e.
 NNT=5.

 There is no evidence of maintenance treatment for more than 3 years (FHI: ISBN 978-82-8121-958-8).
 Bjornestad, Larsen et al. 2017 admits that evidence of maintenance medication is missing: "Due to the lacking long-term evidence base (Sohler et al. 2016) ..."
 Thus, positive effects for patients are not evidence-based after 3 years and the probability of evidence-based positive effects is strict taken zero.